Low-distortion Inference of Latent Similarities from a Multiplex Social Network: Definitions and Preliminaries

 \section{Definitions and Preliminaries}

 We define a formal model for the latent social space that gives rise to observed social networks.
 In general, it will not be a metric space: it naturally possesses multiple social dimensions, and proximity in just one of those dimensions (e.g., geography or occupation) usually means that individuals are ``close.''

-First, we define a basic model of a single social metric space.
+First, we define a basic model with a single metric space that models a single social dimension.
 We then discuss how to extend the concept to multiple metrics; in particular, we formalize a notion of metric spaces being sufficiently ``independent.''

 We begin with some formalities.
 Throughout, $V$ is a \emph{ground set} of $n$ nodes.
 For a metric \D, we use the standard notion of balls, i.e., $\Ball{u}{r} = \Set{v}{\D(u,v) \leq r}$.
 We liberally use $O(\cdot)$ notation to simplify the presentation.
 In theorem statements, the constants in $O(\cdot)$ can depend on the constants in our setting.
 Elsewhere, the constants in $O(\cdot)$ are absolute, unless noted otherwise.